-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Since the total may include students who did not provide gender data, the detail need not sum to the total.
+- C1 First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2022. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total - If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment.

-Total first-time, first-year (freshman) men who applied 2898 Total first-time, first-year (freshman) women who applied 3308 • Total first-time, first-year (freshman) men who were admitted 1602 Total first-time, first-year (freshman) women who were admitted 1894 Total full-time, first-time, first-year (freshman) men who enrolled 302 Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled 321 Total part-time, first-time, first-year (freshman) women who enrolled Total first-time, first-year (degree-seeking) who applied 6206 Total first-time, first-year (degree-seeking) who were admitted 3496 Total first-time, first-year (degree-seeking) who enrolled 623
+• Total first-time, first-year men who applied 2876 Total first-time, first-year women who applied 2920 Total first-time, first-year men who were admitted 1548 Total first-time, first-year women who were admitted 1716 Total full-time, first-time, first-year men who enrolled 308 Total part-time, first-time, first-year men who enrolled Total full-time, first-time, first-year women who enrolled 336 Total part-time, first-time, first-year women who enrolled

-C2 Freshman wait-listed students
+C2 First-time, first-year wait-listed students